-We concluded our 'Jom Beli Produk Hijau' campaign with a closing ceremony held at MGTC, in conjunction with the Reasons for Hope: The Choices We Make event.
-The occasion was officiated by the Minister of Natural Resources and Environmental Sustainability, YB Nik Nazmi Nik Ahmad.
-Reasons for Hope brought together thought leaders, environmental advocates, and members of the public to share inspiring stories and explore practical solutions in addressing climate change.
+We concluded our 'Jom Beli Produk Hijau' campaign with a closing ceremony held at MGTC, in conjunction with the Reasons for Hope: The Choices We Make.
+The occasion was officiated by Minister of Natural Resources and Environmental Sustainability, YB Nik Nazmi Nik Ahmad.
+The closing ceremony brought together thought leaders, environmental advocates, and members of the public to share inspiring stories and explore practical solutions in addressing climate change.